Chai Cookies

 • Applesauce.
 To replace one egg, use ¼ cup of applesauce in desserts.
 Apple sauce works great as a fat (ex: butter) substitute as well.
 I use applesauce in the recipe as an egg substitute in my Vegan Banana Nut Muffins.

 • Yogurt.
 To replace one egg use ¼ cup of regular or Greek yogurt.
-In my Eggless Chocolate Cookie Recipe, I use ½ cup of full-fat greek yogurt.
+In my Eggless Chocolate Cookie Recipe, I use ½ cup of full-fat Greek yogurt.

 • Vegetable Oil and Vinegar.
-The general rule of thumb for this substitution is 1 tablespoon of vinegar along with 1 teaspoon of baking soda can be substituted for 1 egg.
+The general rule of thumb for this substitution is that 1 tablespoon of vinegar along with 1 teaspoon of baking soda can be substituted for 1 egg.
 My mom makes THE BEST eggless cake and she has used this substitute for our vegan cakes for years.

 🍪 More Eggless Desserts